Inclusion, Diversity, Equity & Access

 RAD is committed to work that is rooted in inclusion, diversity, equity, and access.
 What does this mean?
 It means that the RAD board and staff work diligently to ensure the organizations that receive RAD funding are welcoming, accessible, and safe for all.
 It means that all RAD assets offer free programming during RADical Days.
 It means that RAD provides funding specifically for projects that enhance organizations' accessibility and inclusion.
 It means that RAD supports minority, women, and disadvantaged business enterprises in Allegheny County through contracts and cross-promotion with our assets.
 It means that the RAD board, staff, and advisory board reflect the diversity of the communities we serve.
 It means RAD works for all.

-Special Project Accessibility Grants
+Accessibility & Inclusion Grants

 As part of RAD's ongoing commitment to inclusion and access, these grants are for projects that enhance opportunities for those with physical and cognitive challenges to enjoy our regional assets.
 These project grants are meant as one-time investments in facilities, equipment or program development.